tayloraswift/swift-dom/Sources/HTML/docs.docc/Using protocols.md

-# Using protocols with HTML
+# Using protocols with HTML in Swift

 In large projects, generating HTML with nested closure literals can quickly become unsustainable.
-A more-scalable approach is to factor out some of the rendering logic into protocol conformances on model types.
+A more scalable approach is to factor out some of the rendering logic into protocol conformances on model types.
 Read this tutorial to learn how to best use protocol conformances with the DSL.